kojamori/PartMenuAPI/README.md

 License

-- MIT License.
+- GNU General Public License.
 See LICENSE file for details.